sbcshop/Audio-Codec-Hat-for-Raspberry-Pi/README.md

 <img src= "https://github.com/sbcshop/Audio-Codec-Hat-for-Raspberry-Pi/blob/main/images/img.JPG" />

+### We have upgraded our Audio Codec HAT configuration, and it is now fully compatible with all Raspberry Pi models.

 ### Audio Codec HAT is a low-power, high-quality stereo CODEC designed for portable digital audio applications which are based on WM8960 IC that have the advantages like Low leakage, excellent PSRR, and pop/click suppression mechanisms that allow direct battery connection to the speaker supply.
 Flexible speaker boost settings allow speaker output power to be maximized while minimizing another analog supply current.

 <img src= "https://github.com/sbcshop/Audio-Codec-Hat-for-Raspberry-Pi/blob/main/images/img1.JPG" />